Sara Rodriguez: 2026 Wisconsin gubernatorial campaign

 In 2024 and 2025, the Wisconsin political class began speculating about whether Governor Tony Evers—then in his early 70s—would run for a third term; Rodriguez was described as a likely candidate for governor if Evers declined to run.
 Evers formally announced on July 24, 2025, that he would not run for re-election in the 2026 election.
-Rodriguez launched her campaign the next day, highlighting her resume and reiterating the goal of passing Medicaid expansion in Wisconsin.
+Rodriguez launched her campaign the next day, reiterating her goal of passing Medicaid expansion in Wisconsin.